The 100% Real Archies Sessionography, 1968-2008

 and MAERETHA STEWART

 *"Who's Your Baby?" was recorded for and featured on a prime time TV special called "The Archie/Sugar, Sugar/Jingle Jangle Show", which aired on 20 March 1970.
-Coupled with "Señorita Rita", it was also issued as The Archies' fifth single.
+Coupled with "SeƱorita Rita", it was also issued as The Archies' fifth single.
 The single and telecast versions differ slightly.
-RON DANTE reports that numerous takes of "Who's Your Baby?" exist; a stereo mix has never been released.
+RON DANTE reports that numerous takes of "Who's Your Baby?" exist; a stereo mix has never been released on vinyl but one can currently be found on YouTube.
 The song appeared on the 1970 Kirshner Records album The Archies' Greatest Hits.
 DONNA MARIE had previously recorded singles for Columbia and Gateway Records.
 The late BOBBY BLOOM scored a massive hit with "Montego Bay"(produced by JEFF BARRY) and co-wrote "Mony Mony" with TOMMY JAMES.
 Background singer SUSAN MORSE was in the original Broadway cast of the rock musical Hair.
 Both LESLIE MILLER and MAERETHA STEWART were much-in-demand background vocalists of the 1960s and '70s.

 Ron Dante